carmencitaqiu/pci-hiring-interview/README.md

 A very common query is to display to the professors and students their schedule, basically display a calendar like google calendar with the slot taken by each lecture for each subject of any given month.

-Another common query is for the administrative staff to get all students enrolled in a certain subject, and also all the professors teaching it.
+Another common query is for the administrative staff to know which students are enrolled in a certain subject, and also all the professors teaching it.

+Assume a real scenario, with +20k students, hundreds of professors, thousands of subjects, and that you have to answer the queries in miliseconds.

 ### Goal

  - Find any problems with current model and propose an alternative solution having the main queries in mind.
 You can propose additional collections.
+You can propose indexes.
 You can provide typescript interfaces or mongoose models, is unimportant.
  - Give statements for executing both queries, use mongoose.
 You can use aggregations.
 You can create a JS file for each query, name is unimportant.

-Example:
+Examples of queries:

 *query1.js*
 ```typescript